 Click the orange button to the right to learn more about what you can start doing today.

 Whether we are talking about multiple myeloma (MM) itself or many of the MM therapies administered to manage one’s MM, your bone health can get hammered.
+And maintaining bone health is critical for the myeloma survivor.

 Plasma cells (the MM itself) and chemo can damage your bone health and multiple myeloma therapy such as high-dose steroids (dexamethasone, prednisone) actually cause bone-loss.